-(a) in Ireland:
+(a) in the case of Ireland-

-- (i) as respects income tax, the universal social charge and capital gains tax, for any year of assessment beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires;
+- (i) with regard to income tax, universal social charge and capital gains tax, for any year of assessment beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires; - (ii) with regard to corporation tax, for any financial year beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires;

-- (b) in Panama: - (i) as respects withholding taxes, on income derived on or after the first day of January next following the date on which the period specified in the said notice of termination expires; - (ii) as respects income taxes and other taxes (other than withholding taxes), for any tax year beginning on or after the first day of January next following the date on which the period specified in the said notice of termination expires.
+- (b) in the case of Pakistan- - (i) with regard to taxes withheld at source, for amounts taxable on or after the first day of January of the calendar year next following that in which the notice is given; and - (ii) with regard to other taxes, for the tax year beginning on or after the first day of July of the calendar year next following that in which the notice is given.

-IN WITNESS WHEREOF the undersigned, duly authorised thereto, have signed this Convention.
+IN WITNESS WHEREOF the undersigned, being duly authorised thereto, have signed this Convention.